 Animal Charity Evaluators began in 2012 under the name Effective Animal Activism (EAA), as a division of the U.K. charity 80,000 Hours—a nonprofit organization dedicated to providing career advice to people who want to be highly impactful in their work.
 80,000 Hours is part of the Centre for Effective Altruism, which works to promote the philosophy of effective altruism—the belief that we should use evidence and reasoning in order to find the best ways to improve the world.
 Eitan Fischer founded EAA after realizing there was a need for a resource for those looking to give effectively to animals, as no other animal organization provided evidence-based advice focused on total impact.

 In 2013, EAA underwent significant changes.
 Although our original focus was on creating discussion about tactics to help animals, this shifted towards an emphasis on creating quality educational and research content.
 EAA hired Executive Director Jon Bockman and merged with his charity Justice for Animals, thereby officially becoming a 501(c)(3) nonprofit.
 Our mission was revised to specify the goal of finding and promoting highly effective opportunities for helping animals, and we rebranded as Animal Charity Evaluators (ACE).
-In the last four years, ACE has grown from 4 staff members to 16, with 12 full-time staff and 4 part-time staff.
+In the last five years, ACE has grown from 4 staff members to 21, with 14 full-time staff and 7 part-time staff.

 Today, our mission is to find and promote the most effective ways to help animals.
-We have three main programs that help us achieve those goals: Research, Education, and Fundraising.
-To date we have considered over 300 animal charities for evaluation, reached over 900,000 people with our research through our website, awarded 8 grants from our Animal Advocacy Research Fund, and influenced almost $4.9 million in funds to our recommended charities.
+We have three main focus areas that help us achieve those goals: Research, Education, and Fundraising.
+To date we have considered over 300 animal charities for evaluation, reached over 900,000 people with our research through our website, awarded 8 grants from our Animal Advocacy Research Fund, and influenced over $11 million in funds to our recommended charities.